AgonConsole8/agon-docs/docs/vdp/VDP-Variables.md

 # VDP Variables

 VDP variables provide a way to both read and change the state of the VDP.
-They can be used to enable an experimental feature, read the current state of the VDP, or change the state of the VDP.
+They can be used to enable an experimental feature, read or change the current state of the VDP, or store information for use in a [buffered command](./Buffered-Commands-API.md) sequence.

-VDU variables contain 16-bit values.
-Some variables may only use the lower 8 bits.
+VDU variables are natively 16-bit values, although some variables may only use the lower 8 bits.

 Variables are currently split into three general categories: test flags, system settings, and VDU variables.
 In the future we will add more variables to expose the state of the audio system.
 These categorites are given some broad ranges of variable IDs to allow for future expansion, and to allow for easy identification of the type of variable.

-Test flags are used to enable a feature that may either be experimental, not yet fully implemented, have an API that might change, or not fully tested.
+Test flags are used to enable a feature that may either be experimental, not yet fully implemented, have an API that might change, or are not fully tested.

 System settings variables provide access to VDP system information, such as memory usage, real-time clock data, and keyboard settings.